Puyo Puyo Tsuu (Genesis)

 Unused Voice Clips

-In Puyo Puyo Sun, This spell used by Witch.
+In Puyo Puyo Sun, this spell is used by Witch.

 Used in Puyo Puyo!! by Arle, when receiving severe damage.